California Court Records

 The Traffic Divisions of California Superior Courts provide multiple ways to pay traffic tickets.
 The most common methods are:

-• Online
+- Online

-• In-person
+- In-person

-• By phone
+- By phone

-• By mail
+- By mail

 To pay online, look for the link to the online payment portal on the same website where you looked up your traffic ticket.
 Some counties also allow installment payments online for those who qualify for payment plans.
 Credit/debit cards are accepted for online payments.
 Paying online usually attracts an additional processing/convenience fee.

 When paying for a traffic ticket in person, visit any of the locations of the Traffic Division of the Superior Court in that county.
-Where payment by phone is available, you can find the number to call on the county's Traffic Court website.
+Where payment by phone is available, you may find the number to call on the county's Traffic Court website.
 Credit/debit cards are used for phone payments.
 The phone payment option is convenient and usually available at all times.

 How Do You Get a Traffic Ticket Extension?